That Machine Always Lies

 Ron is a code contributor to many open source hardware/software projects, and is a maintainer of TinyGo (https://tinygo.org), as well as the creator of the open source IoT/robotics framework Gobot (https://gobot.io) and computer vision framework GoCV (https://gocv.io).
 He also created the award-winning KidsRuby (http://kidsruby.com), free software to help teach Ruby programming to kids.

-Interested in a keynote speech for your conference, or an executive presentation?
+Interested in a keynote speech for your conference, an executive presentation, or a hands-on strategy session?

 Get in touch.